“Great at providing technical advice.”

-He appears regularly in a wide range of courts and tribunals, including the High Court, Upper and First-Tier Tribunals, Court of Protection and County Court, both as sole and junior counsel.
+He has appeared in a wide range of courts and tribunals, including the High Court, Upper and First-Tier Tribunals, Court of Protection and County Court, both as sole and junior counsel.
+He is currently instructed as junior counsel to the Infected Blood Inquiry.

 Adam graduated from Balliol College, Oxford, with a First Class Degree in History and Politics.
 He obtained a Distinction on the GDL, an Outstanding on the BPTC, and was an Inner Temple Princess Royal Scholar.